VTwin90/xelor/README.md

 # **Milestone 4: XELOR**

 ### **Project - Full-Stack Frameworks with Django - Code Institute.**
 This is the fourth milestone project from CI with a focus on HTML, CSS, JavaScript, Python+Django, relational database(Postgres), stripe payments, and AWS.
-The project goal is to build a full-stack site based on business logic used to control a centrally-owned dataset.
+The project goal is to build a full-stack site based on business logic used to control a centrally owned dataset.
 Also, to set up an authentication mechanism.
 XELOR is an e-commerce store for unisex luxury watches with brands like Omega, Rolex, Armani, and Gucci.

-A deployed link to the website can be found **[here](https://xelor-watches.herokuapp.com/)**.
+A deployed link to the website can be found **[here](https://xelor-watches.onrender.com/)**.

 ![Logo](readme-images/readme_logo.jpg)